" "

 4. Consult with Nursing Staff and Allied Health Professionals

-How to do it: Reach out to the nurse manager or relevant department heads to arrange discussions with staff members involved in your care.
+How to do it: Ask the patient and family advocate to reach out to the nurse manager or relevant department heads to arrange discussions with staff members involved in your care.

 5. Document All Interactions and Information